Kin The Know

 If you are breastfeeding, it's best to not use the following types of contraception:

-• The combined oestrogen/progestogen contraceptive pill is not recommended before six weeks postpartum as it can reduce your breast milk production.
+• The combined oestrogen/progestogen oral contraceptive is not recommended before 6 weeks postpartum as it can reduce your breast milk production.
 After this, it is perfectly safe!

-• The vaginal ring is also not recommended for the same reasons as the combined pill — it also contains hormones and can impact breast milk supply.
+• The vaginal ring is also not recommended for the same reasons — it also contains hormones and can impact breast milk supply.

 Breastfeeding Essentials